ejpjapan/opt_trade/README.md

+# Historical simulation engin is deprecated as I rebuild the daily production application

+The stream directory contains all the code needed to display a bokeh application displaying a live list of SPXW options to trade according algorithm described below

 # Volatility Trading and Historical Simulation Engine

 Project contains classes and functions used to build historical simulations and daily trading estimates for two equity index volatility based investment strategies: